-This page outlines the OFLC's Youth Advisory Panel, who provide guidance, from a youth perspective, to the Office of Film and Literature Classification.
+This page outlines the Classification Office's Youth Advisory Panel, who provide us with guidance from a youth perspective.

 We invited the members of the Youth Advisory Panel to share a little bit about themselves for the website.

-Hello my name is A.J. and I am currently a Year 13 Student at Tawa College.
+Hello my name is A.J. and I am currently studying at Vic.
 I enjoy films, politics, video games, Esports and reading.
 I took the opportunity to join the Youth Advisory Panel because I am passionate about participating in discussions around the New Zealand Youth.
 In addition, also being a part of a fantastic group of young New Zealanders who are committed in representing the NZ Youth's interests and opinions in areas that lack young representation and perspectives.

 Hi my name is Alexi and I’m a student at Wellington College.
 I decided to join the panel so I could take part in interesting discussions that are about young people and be exposed to a diverse range of perspectives.
 I have a passion for film and drama and I also love playing tennis in my spare time.